Why Telltale’s version is the definitive video game Batman

 By this point, there are numerous ways to don the cape of DC’s Dark Knight.
 Whether it’s by immersing yourself in Christopher Nolan’s cinematic trilogy, giving thugs a beatdown in Rocksteady’s open world actioner, or taking a trip down memory lane with Adam West’s campy TV translation.
 For me however, one thing’s for certain.
-The definitive video game version of Batman is Telltale’s – a sentiment only solidified more so when looking at the continuing second season: The Enemy Within.
+The definitive video game version of Batman is Telltale’s – a sentiment only solidified more so when looking at the now-concluded second season: The Enemy Within.

 Turning the familiar into the unexpected